20 Weird and Amazing Things That Only Happen in the Summer

 There are some things about summer that are a no-brainer: s'mores around the campfire, fireworks on the 4th, and flip-flops on your feet.
 But have you heard about goats in trees and why relationships fizzle in the warmer months?

-It isn’t just warm weather, beaches and sunsets that make summer so special.
+It isn’t just warm weather, the countdown to the first day of summer, beaches and sunsets that make summer so special.
 There are many other small facets that add to the magic of the season and some of these little differences actually scientifically only occur during the warmer months.
 Read on for these incredible things that only happen during the season and check out these photos that will get you even more excited for the summer.

 Oui!
 The Eiffel Tower is taller